stravalib/stravalib/docs/get-started/how-to-get-strava-data-python.md

 You will learn more about read vs. write token scopes below.

 ## Step 3: Login and authorize Strava to interact with your code

-Now that you have your developer app created, it's time to authenticate with Strava.
+Now that your developer app is created, it's time to authenticate with Strava.

 1. You have the client secret and token from your Strava account's developer app, and
 2. You have the `Client()` object from **stravalib**.